rohanraja/carLaneDetector_P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-####Finding approximate 2-d lines equation corresponding to both the lanes:

-1. Instead of using gray image, I converted the images to **HSV** format and picked up the *Variance* values for those pixels whose *Variance*/*Brightness* was more than approximately *200*.
+1. First step in the pipeline was to remove as much unwanted information as possible.
+For this, I converted the images to **HSV** format and picked up the *Variance* values for those pixels whose *Variance* or *Brightness* was more than approximately *200*.
 This reduced the image to mostly bright yellow and white colors, which usually belong to the lanes.
-This step reduced noisy pixels from the image.
 ![HSV Filter](writeup_images/hsvfilter.png "Applying HSV Variance filter")

 2. In order to find **hough lines**, next step was to find the **canny edges** on the above reduced image after applying the **gaussian blur** filter.